Dennis Green: "They are who we thought they were!"

-The worst of these came in a Monday Night Football game on October 16, 2006, losing a 20-point lead to the Chicago Bears in less than twenty minutes.
+The worst of these came in a Monday Night Football game on October 16, 2006, losing a 20-point lead to the Chicago Bears in less than twenty minutes, without the Bears scoring any points on offense.
 Asked about how Chicago's tenacious defense forced six turnovers and shut down the Arizona offense, the normally soft-spoken Green unloaded from the lectern:

 The day after the press conference, offensive coordinator Keith Rowen was fired and replaced with quarterbacks coach Mike Kruczek.
 Although Green later apologized for the outburst, and the Cardinals rallied to win four of their last seven games, including a rare win over playoff-bound Seattle, many pundits felt that the loss to Chicago and ensuing tirade had already sealed Green's fate.
 On January 1, 2007, the Cardinals fired Green with a year left on his contract.

 Green's tirade is still used heavily in NFL media coverage today, often comically, to describe the obvious flaws of an opponent and the failure to capitalize on that knowledge.
 It was featured in a Coors TV advertisement.

+Later career

 In August 2007, the Westwood One radio network announced that it had hired Green to serve as a color analyst on their Thursday night NFL broadcasts.

-California Redwoods

 On March 11, 2009, it was announced that Green would be the head coach of the San Francisco franchise for the United Football League's inaugural season.
 Green's first game as California Redwoods coach was a 30–17 loss to the Las Vegas Locomotives.

-Sacramento Mountain Lions

 Beginning with the 2010 season, the Redwoods moved to Sacramento and were renamed the Mountain Lions.
 Green remained as head coach for the 2011 seasons as well, his final season with the Mountain Lions.
 After leaving the team, Green sued the league for lack of payment on a $1.5 million contract for the 2011 season.
 (The United Football League suspended play in October 2012 amid lawsuits alleging unpaid debts.)
 An arbitrator awarded Green $990,000 for the 2011 season, and the award was upheld in February 2014 by a San Francisco Superior Court judge.

 Death

-On Thursday July 21, 2016, Green died at the age of 67 due to complications from cardiac arrest.
-He was survived by his four children.
+On Thursday, July 22, 2016, Green died at the age of 67 due to complications from cardiac arrest.
+He was survived by his wife Marie and his four children.

 After his death, the Vikings team released a statement saying, "He mentored countless players and served as a father figure for the men he coached.
 He took great pride in helping assistant coaches advance their careers.
 His tenure as one of the first African American head coaches in both college and the NFL was also transformative.
 Our thoughts and prayers are with the entire Green family."